exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 with additional services.

-In this file we import Exonum, its Configuration service, the Time oracle which will provide the currect time values and the Timestamping service itself.
+In this file we import Exonum, its Configuration service, the Time oracle which will provide the current time values and the Timestamping service itself.

 ```rust
 fn main() {